Find definitions about the charges and terminology on your bill. Click the letter the term starts with, or browse the entire glossary.

 - Customer: Usage is determined by the customer reading their own meter.
 This option is only available if Idaho Power is unable to access the meter.

-A Service Agreement No. (or Number) is an identification number for service at a particular location.
-It serves as an ‘implied contract’ that contains the terms and conditions by which Idaho Power provides service to a customer and by which the customer agrees to compensate the company.
+An identification number for service at a particular address.
+It serves as an agreement to the terms and conditions by which 1) Idaho Power provides service to a customer and 2) the customer agrees to pay the company.

 Service Establishment Charge

 A one-time fee required to start electric service at an address.
-Normally, it is included on your first bill and is due by the due date specified.
+Normally, it is included on your first bill.

 The service level is a segment of customers within one rate schedule, based on the amount of voltage required by the customer.
 The three service levels are as follows: